 2. Cover it up

 This is the easiest way to keep your bike from rusting!
 A cover like a tarp, or something more specific to a bike like this bike cover here will keep condensation from settling on your bike.

 Don’t want to go out and buy something specific?
 WD-40 can also work as well.
-However I have read that it can cause a gunk to form, and is a bit of a pain to clean off.
+However, I have read that it can cause gunk to form over time, and is a bit of a pain to clean off.

 - Is it safe to Ride a Bike with a Rusty Chain?